 Travelling with tots in tow can be challenging, especially in a big, busy city, but London is becoming more and more child friendly with many attractions and open spaces designed specifically with young families in mind.
-But what's the best area to stay in London with family?
+But where should a family stay in London on vacation?

 Well, there's a lot to be enjoyed in London by both kith and kin, but as with any city, certain neighbourhoods lend themselves better to families.
 You’ll want to be near to all the big sites, museums and beautiful public parks, but you’ll also want to be based someplace easy to maneuver with a stroller and little feet that won’t be rushed.
 Somewhere safe and somewhere fun for grown ups too!